deeseert/bootcamp-prepwork/05-js-functions-introduction-exercise/README.md

 doSomething();
 ```

 What things do you do when you arrive home?
 Turn the lights on, put the heating on, put the kettle on to boil for a cup of tea?
-Then when you leave you need to turn the lights and the heating off?
+Then when you leave, you need to turn the lights and the heating off?

 ```javascript
 // get home